 Keep them updated.
 They want to know how things are going.
 Make sure you give them feedback and let them know when the work will be completed.

 Check your work, man!
+And make sure every employee checks their work.
 I don’t care whether you’re fixing a product or designing a style guide, check your work before giving it to the customer.